Program / Workshops

 Save the Dates!

-AKI & CRRT 2025 – March 3-6, 2025
+AKI & CRRT 2026 – March 29 – April 1, 2026

 12:30pm-5:00pm Conference Registration Open for Pre-conference Electives Participants Only – Regatta Foyer

-• CRRT Workshop
+• CRRT Basics Workshop (Saturday/Sunday)

-• NEXUS Pediatric Workshop
+• NEXUS Pediatric Workshop (Saturday)

 PRE-CONFERENCE ELECTIVE CRRT WORKSHOP – DAY 1 (CME Available for a fee)